clockwork-dog/cogs-client-react-lib/README.md

 # COGS Client React library

-Create content for your COGS Media Master
+Use this library to create custom content for your COGS Media Master or COGS Plugin

+We recommend using the [`cogs-client` Create React App template](https://github.com/clockwork-dog/cra-template-cogs-client) to get started or follow this guide to add `@clockworkdog/cogs-client-react` to your existing project.

 ## [Documentation](https://clockwork-dog.github.io/cogs-client-react-lib/)